ADmad/CakePHP-HybridAuth/README.md

     }
 }
 ```
+> __Note:__ When your action calls $this->Auth->identify() the method may not return.
+The authenticator
+ may need to redirect to another URL to complete the identify procedure.
+It's important not to
+ implement any important business logic that depends upon the identify() method returning.

 An eg. element `Template/Element/login.ctp` showing how to setup the login page
 form is provided.
 Checkout the various